pooltogether/ethonline-workshop/README.md

 1. Deploy the entire PoolTogether system locally
 2. Create a new Prize Pool and deposit and withdraw
-3. Create a custom prize strategy and swap it out
+3. Create a custom prize strategy and swap it out the old one for this one

 # Setting up PoolTogether Contracts